 - Physicists have empirically demonstrated Einstein’s famous equation E=mc2.

-Any of the three components of the algebraic formula can take primary position, i.e.
+Basic Algebra teaches us that any of the three components of the formula can take primary position, i.e. assume primary functioning, while still remaining combined into one entity.

 - E=mc2 or